-The disease occurs more frequently than average in German boxers, but can affect any breed of dog.
-The spine and its ligaments are constantly exposed to tensile, compressive, and shear forces.
-It is believed that spondylosis is caused by this strain and the slow development of wear and tear on the bones and ligaments.
-If the ligaments of the small vertebral joints also become ossified, this is referred to as spondylarthrosis, which can also be accompanied by more pronounced symptoms.
+The spine and its ligaments are constantly subjected to tensile, compressive, and shear forces.
+It is believed that spondylosis results from this stress and the gradual wear and tear of the bones and ligaments.
+If the ligaments of the small vertebral joints also ossify, the condition is referred to as spondylarthrosis, which is associated with more pronounced symptoms.

-If the changes are located in the lower part of the spine, there are hardly any noticeable symptoms, as the spinal cord is not constricted by the ossification.
-The affected dog's physical performance is not impaired at all or only slightly.
-A certain stiffness may be observed.
+If the changes are located in the lower part of the spine, there are hardly any noticeable symptoms, as the spinal cord is not compressed by the bony growths.
+The affected dog’s physical ability is not limited at all, or only slightly so.
+Some stiffness may be observed.

-Growths in the upper part of the vertebral body can gradually constrict the nerves emerging from the vertebral foramina, which can lead to pain and paralysis.
+Growths forming in the upper part of the vertebral body can gradually constrict the nerves exiting the neural foramina, which can lead to pain and signs of paralysis.
 Spondylosis located at the transition from the lumbar to the caudal spine causes the most problems for dogs, as it leads to instability of the sacrum.

 Most cases of spondylosis are incidental findings that are noticed during an X-ray examination performed for another reason.
-The X-ray image allows the veterinarian to precisely locate the typical changes and determine the extent of the formation.
+On the X-ray, your veterinarian can pinpoint the typical changes and determine the extent of the bone growth.

-The ossification occurring in the spine cannot be stopped.
-Treatment is therefore aimed exclusively at alleviating the symptoms.
-Painkillers and anti-inflammatory drugs are used for severe pain.
+The ossification that occurs along the spine cannot be stopped.
+Treatment is therefore focused exclusively on alleviating symptoms.
+Pain relievers and anti-inflammatory medications are used for severe pain.
 Fractures of the bony bridges cause severe pain and are virtually untreatable.
-If neurological deficits have already occurred, surgery may be necessary to relieve the pressure on the nerves.
+If neurological deficits have already developed, surgery may be necessary to relieve pressure on the nerves.

-As this is a wear-related condition, prevention is only possible to a limited extent.
+Since this is a degenerative condition, prevention is only possible to a limited extent.
 However, certain factors that contribute to the condition should be avoided.
-These include putting young dogs under too much stress too early and obesity.
-You can use the petsXL health passport to clearly record and monitor your dog's weight.
-Breeding associations for affected breeds should reduce the risk of the disease through breeding hygiene measures.
+These include overexertion and excessive strain on young dogs, as well as obesity.
+You can use the petsXL Health Record to clearly record and monitor your dog’s weight data.

 Neoplasms of the mammary gland account for more than half of all cancers in female dogs.
 These benign or malignant tumors occur primarily in older, unspayed female dogs and initially appear as small, nodular changes along the entire mammary gland, which can later become very large.
 Different types of mammary tumors can occur.